Pierre Guichard : Poster Presentation Award

 His poster focused on: Time-resolved electron microscopy using electron pulses to study photocommutator nanomaterials.

-This prize marks the culmination of a three-year thesis at the IPCMS, under the supervision of Prof. Florian Banhart and Dr. Matthieu Picher.
+This prize marks the outcome of a three-year thesis at the IPCMS, under the supervision of Prof. Florian Banhart and Dr. Matthieu Picher.

 Winners of the ‘Tremplin@Physique 2025’ call for projects